Summer House Cost

 Planning Permission for a Summer House

-If your property is located on designated land such as a conservation area, an area of Outstanding Natural Beauty, a national park, or a World Heritage Site it is likely that you will need planning permission to add any outbuildings such as a summer house.
+However, if your property is a listed building or located on designated land such as a conservation area, an area of Outstanding Natural Beauty, a national park, or a World Heritage Site it is likely that you will need planning permission to add any outbuildings regardless of the above scenarios.

 Building Regulations for a Summer House